Shark Pictures

 Photographs: Bremer bay, Western Australia.

-Similar species: There are seven described species and a few undescribed species of wobbegongs.
+Similar species: There are at least 12 species of wobbegongs.
 Most can be distinguished by barbell configuration and markings.
 The tubercles on the Cobbler wobbegong's back easily distinguish it from other species.

 Reaction to divers: Remains at rest relying on camouflage unless harassed.
 I spent about twenty minutes slowly removing kelp from around the photographed individual and it remained motionless through the entire process.